vkola-lab/ML4H/README.md

    	- Multiclass problems

--- Module 5: Ethical and practical considerations

--- Module 6: Deep learning
+-- Module 5: Deep learning

 	- Introduction to neural networks

+-- Module 6: Good practices

 # 🙌 Acknowledgments
 -- ML4H is created and maintained by members of the [Kolachalama Laboratory](https://vkola-lab.github.io/).